 - Advanced Robotics

-In our example, a cloud solution in combination with Augemented Reality could help the customer to design his kitchen himself and at home - ready measured, including material and cost estimate.
+In our example, a cloud solution in combination with Augmented Reality could help the customer to design his kitchen himself and at home - ready measured, including material and cost estimate.
 Perhaps on a platform where customers can get offers from joineries and possibly even auction individual kitchen components.
 Small components that are produced manually may soon be coming from the home 3D printer, and autonomous delivery services will leave small households satisfied with simple kitchens.

 Step Four: Trigger Change